concord-consortium/sizing-demo-interactive/README.md

 # Sizing Demo Interactive

-This is an interactive used to demonstrate how LARA size interactives.
+This is an interactive used to demonstrate how LARA sizes interactives.
 It is used in this LARA activity: https://authoring.concord.org/activities/9620

 ## Missing Features